Discover the latest home design trends from this summer...

 If you’ve got to look fabulous then a professionally designed dressing room is a must.
 With new virtual styling services which connect users to professional personal stylists by video chat, you want your closet to be equally fashionable as the clothes on the rack.

 3. Fashion Brands Become Household Brands

 Armani now has condo buildings in NYC and Miami.
 2017 is likely to reveal new plans by fashion houses to increase their stake in the US real estate market.
 Those that don’t live in these branded buildings will find that some of their best home showing features may be furnishings from major fashion labels.
 Even those on a budget should be able to afford some Versace tableware or throw pillows.

 4. Smart Home Automation Tools as Standard

-Even in the mid-range home selection, home builders like Lennar have been building in smart home features as standard.
+Even in the mid-range home selection, homebuilders like Lennar have been building smart home features as standard.
 At the high-end of the market, this may not be highly publicized, but buyers and renters will expect the service.
 Just as with Gucci and its sustainable ranches, and eco-friendly bags; going green, and being more energy efficient is just the right thing to do.
 In the luxury market, it is luxury that sells, not being a tree hugger.
 But that doesn’t mean the environment or efficiency is being neglected.
-In Lennar’s case homeowners receive a Nexia Home Intelligence automation system which connects their smartphones and tablets to their door locks, security cameras, Z-Wave thermostats and lighting.
+In Lennar’s case, homeowners receive a Nexia Home Intelligence automation system that connects their smartphones and tablets to their door locks, security cameras, Z-Wave thermostats, and lighting.
 Recent acquisitions suggest that Apple and Google smart homes are on their way too.